 The greatest value of a picture is when it forces us to notice what we never expected to see. - Tukey (1977)

 Quantitative stock assessment plays a central role in modern fisheries management (Hilborn and Walters 1992).
 Over time, and as new methods are developed, there is an increasing amount of data available to inform stock assessments.
 These data might be richer information on stock structure using an increasing array of markers and biomarkers, and/or the continued lengthening of population status and catch time series.
 Concurrently, analytical methods are now able to integrate many data sources into one stock assessment model (Maunder and Punt 2013).
-For well-monitored stocks, the challenge has shifted from having sufficient data and information for providing sound advice on stock status, to presenting large quantities of data and output from increasingly complex statistical models in a meaningful way.
-Traditional formats (e.g. slides) for presenting information at stakeholder meetings are often insufficient to convey the richness of information available and the static and sequential nature of these formats can stifle meaningful discussions.
+While these advances have surely improved the advice provided at stock assessments, it has become more difficult to communicate the basis of this advice in a meaningful way.
+Visualizations play a critical role in communicating this information to stakeholders (Levontin et al. 2017), however, traditional formats (e.g. slides) are often insufficient to convey the richness of information available and the static and sequential nature of these formats can stifle meaningful discussions.
 A solution to this problem is the effective use of interactive visualization tools (Keena et al. 2016).
 These are common tools we use every day on a range of web sites, but their use is no longer restricted to web site developers as these tools are being integrated into software commonly used by the research community (Perkel 2018).
 As a result, an increasing number of scientists across a wide range of disciplines are starting to apply interactive visualization tools to explore and communicate their results (e.g. Jones et al. 2016; Letcher et al. 2018; Yeatman et al. 2018).
-This trend includes fisheries research and many of these tools, and the code used to produce them, are available online (see Appendix A for examples).